anileren5/METU-CENG/README.md

 # METU-CENG
-Projects,THEs and Exams done @METU-CENG since 2020.
+Projects, THEs and Exams done at METU-CENG since 2020.